 Finally!
 After leaving her here ten months ago I’m back in Ibiza with the Daughter.
 And it’s bloody lovely!
 She’s made a life for herself here; her Spanish has come on in leaps and bounds; she’s made friends and not only has she got a great job that she excels at, she’s also got a beautiful little flat that she’s made into a home.
 This is the view before me as I write this:

 It’s overcast today with no breeze, so it’s pleasant and the sea is calm.
-Every night since I’ve been here I’ve … Read the rest »
+Every night since I’ve been here I’ve fallen asleep to the sound … Read the rest »

 Goodness me, it’s been a while since I put fingertips to keyboard and posted something for you.
 Sincere apologies!
 But there are two fundamental reasons for my extended silence.